-Rocky Ford Growers Association™ is made up of family farmers who look forward to passing along their knowledge and experience on to the next generation, along with the family farm.
-This means a commitment to protecting the land, water, and resources that make Rocky Ford melons so special.
+Rocky Ford Growers Association™ is made up of family farmers who look forward to passing their knowledge and experience on to the next generation.

 Water is our most precious resource.
 We conserve it through the use of drip irrigation and buried lines that put the water directly under the melons’ roots.
 We use mulch to prevent evaporation from above.
 And we monitor water quality to ensure that the Arkansas River continues to be a healthy water source for irrigation, recreation and wildlife.

 State-of-the-art GPS technology precisely guides our tractors and equipment in a technique called “sub-inch farming” where the machines don’t deviate more than an inch along each row in our fields.

 We rely on our farm workers to plant, tend and harvest our crops.
 Many of the same workers return- year after year- critical experience which helps us bring the best, most perfectly ripe melons to market.
 All workers have access to safe, clean portable restrooms and hand-washing facilities in the fields, and clean drinking water.
 We appreciate their hard work and dedication to growing the best melons in the world.

 We are committed to the safety and integrity of our produce.
 Cantaloupe grown by Rocky Ford Growers Association™ members have had a perfect safety record since 1887.
 When you see the Rocky Ford Growers Association™/Hirakata Farms sticker you will know our cantaloupes, watermelons, and honeydews have been grown and packaged following stringent, national safety procedures.